ronaldoussoren/pyobjc/pyobjc-core/Doc/lib/module-objc.rst

 .. class:: array_property

    This property implements a list-like property.
-When you access the property you will get an object that implements the ``MutableSequence`` ABC, and that will generate the correct Key-Value Observation notifications when the datastructure is updated.
+When you access the property you will get an object that implements the :class:`MutableSequence` ABC, and that will generate the correct Key-Value Observation notifications when the datastructure is updated.

 .. class:: set_property

    This property implements a set-like property.
-When you access the property you will get an object that implements the ``MutableSet`` ABC, and that will generate the correct Key-Value Observation notifications when the datastructure is updated.
+When you access the property you will get an object that implements the :class:`MutableSet` ABC, and that will generate the correct Key-Value Observation notifications when the datastructure is updated.